 Principles of Biology II with Lab (BIOL102/102L) 5

+Microbiology with Lab (BIOL336/L) 4

-Genetics (BIOL341) 4
+Genetics (BIOL341) 3

-Senior Seminar: Bioethics (BIOL498) 3
+Senior Seminar (BIOL498) 3

 Two semesters of sequential chemistry:

 Introduction to Chemistry with Lab (CHEM105/CHEM105L) and Introduction to Organic Chemistry

-and Biochemistry with Lab (CHEM106/CHEM106L)
+and Biochemistry with Lab (CHEM106/CHEM106L) 10

-or

-General Chemistry I with Lab (CHEM110/CHEM110L) and General Chemistry II

-with Lab (CHEM111/CHEM111L) (required for Human Biology) 10

 Calculus I (MATH140) (must pass with C- or better) 4

-Total Core Units 26
+Total Core Units 29

-There are two chemistry course tracks offered.
-The CHEM105/CHEM106 series is primarily intended for biology majors who are considering careers in the allied health field (nursing, physician's assistant, dental hygienist, veterinary assistant, etc.) and does not assume any prior chemistry knowledge.
-The CHEM110/CHEM111 series is primarily intended for biology majors who are considering applying for post-secondary education (medical school, dental school, or other graduate program) and assumes prior basic chemistry knowledge.
+\ There are two chemistry course tracks available.
+The CHEM105/CHEM106 series is primarily intended for biology majors who are considering careers in the allied health field (nursing, dental hygienist, veterinary assistant, etc.) and does not assume any prior chemistry knowledge.
+For students considering careers as physician assistant, wholistic medicine, or research, the student may replace CHEM105/106 series with the CHEM10/CHEM111 series.